gl1tterbomb/gl1tterbomb/README.md

 - INTJ

 I stay in safe most of the time.
-You will see me sitting in Transformers.
-I only go to the Deltarune/Undertale area or island when I'm not in a good mood or with my friend.
+You will see me sitting in Comic area or Transformers whe I’m bored, or hang out with my friends, ooorr make some new friends.^^.
+I only go to the Deltarune/Undertale area with my friend.
 I stayed there to make ponies or RP.
-Sometimes I walk around the map or go to the comic area when I’m bored, or hang out with my friends, ooorr make some new friends.^^
+Sometimes I walk around the map or stay in island to make something?

 Smelly BYI(Before you INT) here, going to remake soon.
 [Patreon stuff](https://www.patreon.com/c/arrowofliez/about)